xcart/xc5-manual/en/taxes/setting_up_canadian_taxes.md

      *   **Tax class**: Specify the type of products (tax class) to which the tax rate should be applied.
 For example, if you select the _Default tax class_ option here, the tax rate will be applied to all the products that have the default tax class assigned.

      *   **User membership**: Specify the user membership level for which the tax rate should be applied.
 The option _Ignore membership_ allows you to create a tax rate that will be applied to all orders irrespective of the buyer's membership (**Note**: The "User membership" column becomes available when the option "Use the same tax rates for all user membership levels" is disabled in the common tax settings).

+    *   **Taxable base**: Specify the type of costs based on which your tax rates should be calculated. (**Note**: The "Taxable base" column becomes available when the option _Individual settings for every rate_ is selected in the "Taxable base" field of common tax settings.)

     *   **Rate**: Specify the tax rate amount as a percentage of the selected taxable base.